Jayantth/GitHub-Training-Kit/README.md

 ### Cheat Sheets

 The Git and GitHub Cheat Sheets are located within the [`downloads/`](https://github.com/github/training-kit/tree/master/downloads/) directory.
-There are some translations available and we're always looking for more.
+There are some translations available and we are always looking for more.
 If you are looking to get a `.pdf` generated for the html version of a cheatsheet, please start an issue and @mention [@brntbeer](https://github.com/brntbeer) or [@crichid](https://github.com/crichid) and they will see to the request.

 ### Legacy Class Material